AkankshaGiliyal/akankshagiliyal/README.md

 Hi there!
 I'm Akanksha
 Welcome to my GitHub profile!
 I'm an enthusiastic undergraduate student about to graduate with a BE in Information Science and Engineering.
 I have a passion for creating websites and enjoy working on projects that involve building new websites from scratch or updating and enhancing existing ones.
 💂‍♀️Skills and Interests
 🚀Web Development: I have a strong background in web development and enjoy working with various technologies to bring ideas to life.
-Whether it's crafting beautiful front-end interfaces using HTML, CSS, and JavaScript, or diving into back-end development with frameworks like Django, I thrive on creating dynamic and engaging web experiences.
+Whether it's crafting beautiful front-end interfaces using HTML, CSS, and JavaScript, or diving into back-end development with frameworks like Flask, I thrive on creating dynamic and engaging web experiences.

 🚀Project Collaboration: I am a firm believer in the power of teamwork and collaboration.
 I enjoy working alongside fellow developers, designers, and stakeholders to bring projects to fruition.
 I value open communication, actively listening to others, and contributing constructively to achieve shared goals.